SlygoPika/CGD-Discord-Bot/README.md

 Discord.py bot for all CGD-related needs.
 Hosted on Google Cloud.
 ### Current functionalities:
 *Team Logistics (Used for GGJ 2024)*:
-- Allows users to make, create and customize teams:
+- Allows users to make, create and customize teams using the UI below.
+When the "Create Team" button is clicked, a new role, text channel, and voice channel that belongs to the team is created.
 ![alt text](https://github.com/SlygoPika/CGD-Discord-Bot/blob/main/img/teamFormingUI.png)
 - Exports team data into a spreadsheet containing team names, members, and the team leader

 ### Available commands:
-User commands:
+*User commands:*
 - **SetTeamName**
 Sets your team's name.
 Only available in your channel.
 5 minute cooldown.
 Usage:
 $SetTeamName "newTeamName"